 Since we are a multi-college district, it is extremely important that the SAC Academic Senate President (or a designee) be included on the agenda for a report at every Board of Trustees meeting.
 These regularly scheduled reports provide the faculty with direct access to the Board of Trustees to keep them informed and updated on academic and professional matters.
 The Board of Trustees agenda for March 23, 2020 offers evidence of the academic Senate reports from both colleges to the Board of Trustees (IVA-4).

+IV.A.4.
 Analysis and Evaluation

 Through established policies, procedures, SAC’s governance structures, and the roles and responsibilities of SAC’s Curriculum and Instruction Council, SAC demonstrates its reliance on the role of the faculty, and administrators in providing recommendations to the Board of Trustees pertaining to curricular matters.